Air Assault Badge: Wearing of the badge

-Army Wear
+Army wear

 The wearing of the Air Assault Badge on Army uniforms is governed by Department of the Army Pamphlet (DA PAM) 670-1, "Guide to the Wear and Appearance of Army Uniforms and Insignia."
 Under this DA PAM, the Air Assault Badge is defined as a Group 4 precedence special skill badge which governs its wear in relation to other combat and special skill badges and tabs.
 The basic eligibility criteria for the badge consist of satisfactory completion of an air assault training course in accordance with the U.S. Army Training and Doctrine Command's standardized Air Assault Core Program of Instruction or completion of a standard Air Assault Course while assigned or attached to the 101st Airborne Division since 1 April 1974.

-Vietnam veterans of the 101st Airborne Division and 1st Cavalry Division have sought the retroactive award of the Air Assault Badge for their training and pioneering experience in combat, but the Army has yet to grant their request.
+To be awarded an honorary Air Assault Badge, veterans must have been assigned or attached to the 101st Airborne Division, 101st Air Cavalry Division, 101st Airborne Division (Airmobile), or 1st Cavalry Division during the period from 1965 through 1972, while serving in combat in a combat arms or combat support specialty in Vietnam.

-Airborne background trimmings
+Airborne background trimming

 When the 101st Airborne Division was converted to air assault, it carried over the wear of the cloth airborne background trimmings (ovals) from its time as an active airborne unit.
-According to DR 670-1, airborne background trimmings are authorized for organizations designated (by structure, equipment and mission) "Airborne" or "Air Assault" by Headquarters, Department of the Army.
+According to Army Regulation 670-1, airborne background trimmings are authorized for organizations designated (by structure, equipment and mission) "Airborne" or "Air Assault" by Headquarters, Department of the Army.
 The following are airborne background trimmings currently authorized for wear behind the Air Assault Badge:

 Background trimmings have been denied by the US Army's Institute of Heraldry to other units with a parenthetical designation of “Air Assault” such as the California Army National Guard's 1st Battalion, 184th Infantry Regiment.
 The rationale given by The Institute of Heraldry was that units outside of the 101st Airborne Division did not have an "air assault mission."
 The reason various ARNG units were organized according to the Air Assault Modified Table of Organization and Equipment (MTOE) was because such units were authorized fewer personnel and less equipment, thus making them less expensive to operate and maintain.
 They were not organized with actual air assault missions in mind.